BitEU/LiveLedger/README.md

 ## Data Formatting

-WinSpread now supports professional data formatting options to enhance the appearance and readability of your spreadsheets.
+LiveLedger now supports professional data formatting options to enhance the appearance and readability of your spreadsheets.
 Formatting is applied to individual cells and preserved during copy/paste operations.

 ### Supported Format Types